gasparian/Yandex_ML_track_2018/README.md

 ### Problem:

-  Predict the most relevant reply to the context.
+  Predict the most relevant reply according the context.
 Context usually consists of 3 replicas with several replies.
-Each reply has relevance and confidence - let use it's product as target variable.
+Each reply has relevance and confidence - I use it's product as a target variable.

 ### Solution:
   Use pretrained fastText model to represent each sequence as concatenated replicas embeddings and match it all with target.
 Let's create KFold cross-validation with 10 folds, train separate simple lightgbm regressor on every iteration and then calculate mean of all models predictions to make result more "stable".